Orchids For Sale in the Minneapolis & St. Paul Metro

 How to Care for an Orchid

-In order for their flowers to bloom, all variety of orchids need to receive enough light.
-You’ll known your orchid is receiving enough light by seeing that their foliage is light and yellow-green, with strong upright growths.
+In order for their flowers to bloom, all orchids need to receive enough light.
+You’ll know your orchid is receiving enough light if their foliage is light and yellow-green, with strong upright growths.
 Long story short: give them a lot of sun without setting them on proverbial fire.
 Orchids need a lot of air to thrive, which is why you’re never supposed to plant them in soil.
 What you pot orchids in should be open, with good drainage – collections of materials like bark, charcoal, and moss work best.

-Finally: water.
+Finally: Water.
 Overwatered orchids suffer root loss until they can’t absorb any more nutrients, grow weak, and die.
-There is no golden rule other than water them as they dry out.
-You’ll be able to tell when a potted orchid is dry via a few signs, including: the surface of the mix appears dry, the pot itself feels lighter, and a skewer inserted into the mix will come out dry.
+There is no golden rule other than to water them as they dry out.
+You’ll be able to tell when a potted orchid is dry via a few signs, including if the surface of the mix appears dry, if the pot itself feels lighter, and if a skewer inserted into the mix will come out dry.
 When you do water your orchids, do so until it runs from the drainage holes of the pot you keep it in.

 Interesting Facts About Orchids